When you first embark on the journey on owning your first chinchilla, you may be curious if chinchillas like to be held.

-The Final Word.
-Respect Your Chinchilla and They Will Respect and Love You Back
+Respect Your Chinchilla and They Will Eventually Enjoy Being Held

 The most important thing you can do for you and your chinchillas’ relationship merely is to respect their boundaries and afford them love and care regardless of if they love to be held or if they don’t.

 Some chinchilla owners even report that it can take a year or longer to open and be entirely comfortable with the owner.